Have questions about GO? Find answers to some of our most commonly asked questions.

 Are interpretive services available?

-Yes, our station attendants can help with translations through an interpretive phone service.
+Yes, our station ambassadors can help with translations through an interpretive phone service.

 Cherchez-vous des renseignements en français?